MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-26-retrieving-dpapi-backup-keys-from-active-directory.md

 The keys are&nbsp;stored in&nbsp;the&nbsp;**currentValue** attribute of&nbsp;objects whose names begin with&nbsp;**BCKUPKEY** and&nbsp;are&nbsp;of&nbsp;class **secret**.
 The&nbsp;**BCKUPKEY_PREFERRED Secret** and&nbsp;**BCKUPKEY_P Secret** objects actually only contain GUIDs of&nbsp;objects that&nbsp;hold the&nbsp;current modern and&nbsp;legacy keys, respectively.

 Furthermore, the&nbsp;currentValue attribute is&nbsp;encrypted using BootKey (aka SysKey) and&nbsp;is&nbsp;never sent through LDAP.
-After decrypting it, we will get a self-signed certificate with no subject:
+After&nbsp;decrypting it, we will get a&nbsp;self-signed certificate with&nbsp;no subject:

 ![DPAPI Backup Key](/assets/images/dpapi_backup_key.png)